Have you ever taken a very first bite of something and immediately just closed your eyes, sat back, and everything suddenly was in slow motion?

 Makes sure your 10 ounce box of frozen spinach is totally thawed.
-Over the sink or over a bowl, take out the spinach, 1/3 of it at a time, and literally use your hands and squeeeeeeze.
+Over the sink or over a bowl, take out the spinach, and literally use your hands and squeeeeeeze.
 Just like you are squeezing out a sponge.

 Trust me, you DO NOT want all that yucky liquid messing up your beautiful Quiche.